Pressure Data-Driven Variational Multiscale Reduced Order Models: Numerical Results

 Given the two-dimensional nature of the vortex shedding phenomenon, the numerical test case is set up in two dimensions and the mesh used is composed of 11644 polygonal cells.
 The mesh and boundary conditions set for the velocity and pressure are presented in Figure \ref{mesh} \cite{hijazi2020data}.
 The diameter of the cylinder is $D= \SI{1}{\metre}$, the fluid kinematic viscosity is $\nu=\SI{1e-4}{\metre \squared \per \second}$, and the velocity at the inlet is horizontal and fixed at $U_{in}=\SI{5}{\metre \per \second}$.
 These parameters yield a Reynolds number Re=$\SI{5e4}{}$.

 The open source software \emph{OpenFOAM} is used in the offline stage to generate the high-fidelity fields.
-In particular, we made use of the non-steady solver \emph{pimpleFoam} and of the $\kappa-\omega$ model for pressure-velocity coupling and turbulence treatment, respectively.
-The number of time instances considered in the offline phase is $5000$, collecting time snapshots every $0.004$ s after the $20th$ second of each simulation.
+In particular, we use the unsteady solver \emph{pimpleFoam} and the $\kappa-\omega$ model for pressure-velocity coupling and turbulence treatment, respectively. \RA{ In the offline stage, the high-fidelity snapshots are collected every $0.004$ s.}

-The POD algorithm is then enployed to obtain the POD modes for the velocity and pressure from the respective snapshot matrices, along with the supremizer modes.
+The POD algorithm is then e\RA{m}ployed to obtain the POD modes for the velocity and pressure from the respective snapshot matrices, along with the supremizer modes.
 The following subsections will discuss the results obtained from simulations.
 Simulations are computed using both ITHACA-FV \cite{stabile2018finite,stabile2017pod} and in-house developed \emph{Python} scripts.
 Both the SUP-ROM and PPE-ROM approaches are considered.

 In all the simulations reported, the $d$ value used for the construction of the closure terms is $d=50$.
 The results of the FOM simulations are compared with the results obtained by solving the reduced order dynamical systems with or without the data-driven terms and considering the parameter $\tau=1000$ in~\eqref{system_corr_U_P} and in ~\eqref{new_reduced_systemPPE}.